MaxyG43/SvTDetailedWebsite/README.md

 # SvTDetailedWebsite

-Darkly bishh...clone this repo with git bash
+Darkly clone this repo with git bash